-Radiant floor heating systems are a popular construction feature in new home construction and large-scale home renovation projects.
-They can be expensive to install, but there are several benefits that make them a very appealing feature to homeowners.
-For example, radiant heat provides an energy-efficient heat source for your home, it’s effortless to run, it’s a safe heat source that provides added comfort, and it’s also relatively easy to install.
+Radiant floor heating systems are a popular construction feature in new home construction.
+They are also great for large-scale home renovation projects.
+They can be expensive to install, but several benefits make them appealing to homeowners.
+For example, radiant heat provides an energy-efficient heat source for your home.
+It’s effortless to run, a safe heat source that provides added comfort, and relatively easy to install.

 What is a radiant floor heating system?